-As of January 2017 there were 1,522 passenger EVs in the Vermont Department of Motor Vehicles registration database.
-This is an increase of 37% in the number of EVs over the past year.
-Electric cars are also spreading across the state, and are now in 74% of Vermont communities.
+As of January 2019 there were 2,985 passenger EVs in the Vermont Department of Motor Vehicles registration database.
+This is a 28% increase over the past year.
+Electric cars are also spreading across the state, and are now in 87% of Vermont communities.

-See the latest breakdown of Electric Vehicles registered in the state of Vermont:
+See the latest updates on EVs registered in the state of Vermont: